zongyi-li/zongyi-li.github.io/_posts/2020-10-28-fourier-pde.markdown

 ## Operator learning

+> Thinking in continuum gives us an advantage when dealing with PDE.
+> We want to design mesh-indepedent, resolution-invariant operators.

 Problems in science and engineering involve solving partial differential equations (PDE) systems.
 Unfortunately, these PDEs can be very hard.